osxi/FreshBooksTimer/README.md

 ### Development

 1. `git clone https://github.com/jakecraige/FreshBooksTimer.git`
-2. Open Chrome, and browse to your [extensions list](chrome://extensions)
+2. Open Chrome, and browse to your extensions list at `chrome://extensions`
 3. Check the 'Developer mode' checkbox
 4. Click 'Load unpacked extension'
 5. Find the folder you just cloned and go to then app folder